TVISTAURI6538/TVIS-Pi-0neers/README.md

 ## Chassis
 Our [Ackerman Steering](https://github.com/TVISTAURI6538/TVIS_Pi-0neers_Future-Engineers-2024/blob/main/Mechanism.md#steering) car chassis is designed with a lower base, featuring a Lego component and a sturdy wheel rim to support the upper platform.
 The upper platform houses a PCB board, where a Raspberry Pi 4 Model B is connected to a camera, an Arduino Nano, and several LEDs that indicate the operational status of the microcontrollers.
 Additionally, it incorporates a variable converter and a step-down buck converter to ensure efficient power management.
 Under the lower base, we have integrated a color sensor, which enhances the robot's ability to interact with its environment by detecting specific colors.

 We chose a [Ackerman Steering](https://github.com/TVISTAURI6538/TVIS_Pi-0neers_Future-Engineers-2024/blob/main/Mechanism.md#steering) car metal chassis for its precision steering, significantly enhancing our robot's performance.
 Ideal for high-speed projects, the chassis features an Ackerman steering mechanism that mimics real-world vehicle geometry, offering accurate control, especially for automotive simulations.
-Designed to handle heavier loads, it provides superior stability and control, outperforming traditional skid-steering systems, with a front crash-absorbing construction for durability in demanding environments.
+It is designed to handle heavier loads and provides superior stability and control, outperforming traditional skid-steering systems, with a front crash-absorbing construction for durability in demanding environments.
 <div align="center">
 <img src="Ackerman Steering Chassis.jpg" alt="Ackerman Steering Metal Chassis" width="400" height="400">
 </div>